open-cogsci/osdoc/content/pages/manual/opensesame-script.md

 ## *run* statement

 Indicates that an item should be run.
 In the case of the sequence, the order of the run statements determines the order in which items are called.
-In the case of the parallel plug-in all items are called at the same time.
+In the case of the parallel plugin all items are called at the same time.

 *Applies to*